RagnarokMew/ZoteBoat/docs/deployment_testing.typ

-As ZoteBoat runs directly on the user's machine, therefore deployment is not required.
+As ZoteBoat runs directly on the user's machine, there is no need for deployment.
-ZoteBoat has the following requirements:
+Running the game has the following requirements:

-+ Keyboard: required for game controls
++ Keyboard (for game control)
-+ >= Python 3.9
++ Python 3.9+
 + Graphics drivers with support for either:
   - OpenGL 3.3+
   - GLES 3.1+ with extensions on SBCs